JaneliaSciComp/SongExplorer/README.md

 ## Searching Hyperparameters ##

 Achieving high accuracy is not just about annotating lots of data, it also depends on choosing the right model architecture.
-While DeepSong is (currently) set up solely for convolutional neural networks, there are many free parameters by which to tune its architecture.
+While SongExplorer is (currently) set up solely for convolutional neural networks, there are many free parameters by which to tune its architecture.
 You configure them by editing the variables itemized below, and then use cross-validation to compare